aplodontia/hello-world/README.md

 # hello-world
-my starting point.
-it has been a while but I plan to come back with my raspberry pi
+my starting point. i came here with an "issue" in feb 2016. it has been a while but I plan to come back now. with my raspberry pi